 Welcome to jimpoet.com

-2nd Sunday – Jihmye Poetry – Open Mic Sunday, May 14, 2023
+2nd Sunday – Jihmye Poetry – Open Mic Sunday, August 11, 2024

 2nd Sunday is in solidarity with 100,000 Poets For Change, The San Diego/Tijuana Chapter of the ReEvolutionary Poets Brigade, Black Lives Matter, Seed the Vote, The New Georgia Project, The World Beat Center & Activist San Diego.

-Sunday, May 14, 2023, 3:00 PM, PST, In Person & on Zoom – 7454 University Ave., La Mesa, CA 91942
+Sunday, August 11, 2024, 3:00 PM, PST, In Person & on Zoom – 7454 University Ave., La Mesa, CA 91942

 Zoom Link:

-Our Feature is Multi-Talented Poet Jan Gist
+Our Feature is The Talented Poet Jane Muschenetz

 The San Diego/Tijuana ReEvolutionary Poets Brigade will be presenting poetry events that will include spoken word, election education, speakers, and hope for those who have been confused by political polarity, misinformation, and mendacity.
 Stay tuned…